-Here at Bespoke Dental Care we offer a direct denture service from our Clinical Dental Technician, Colin.
-With our onsite laboratory and a referral from a dentist a clinical dental technician is able to see patients directly, this means that there is no middle man and the look and fit of our dentures are generally more accommodating for patients as Colin can see exactly what needs doing.
+Here at Bespoke Dental Care we offer a direct denture service from our clinical dental technician, Colin.
+With our onsite laboratory and a referral from a dentist a clinical dental technician is able to see patients directly, this means that there is no middle man and the look and fit of our dentures are generally more accommodating for patients as Colin can see exactly what the patient needs are.

-We also offer a walk in denture repair service; we can repair dentures in 1hour, 4 hours or 24 hours.
+We do also offer a walk-in denture repair service; we can repair dentures in 1 hour, 4 hours or 24 hours.

 Contact us for more information or to book in for a consultation with Colin.

 What are dentures?

 Dentures are removable false teeth made of acrylic (plastic), nylon or metal.
 They fit snugly over the gums to replace missing teeth and eliminate potential problems caused by gaps.

 What is the difference between complete and partial dentures?